saites/tracking-prototype/README.md

     class MyNewDevice(Device):
         some_state: Mapped[int]
     ```

-[^not-implemented]: As it's only a PoC,
-    the current version of the code does not
-    update the `updated_at` timestamp when modifying state.

 As I imagine the expected use-case to be some form of
 "process incoming messages by updating the data backend and dispatching to devices",